 Tmin at 2m from meteorological station at Arco (TN), Italy (click to enlarge)

-The developed method will be published in detail in 2013 after acceptance of some papers.
+The developed method has been published in detail in 2014.

 Processing the LST data